Gagandeep39/vue-animations/README.md

 - Events called whe a transition takes place
 - Allows us to execute javascript code when certain trnsition occurs
-- Can be used with CSS based animation
-- Doesnt override CSS animation

 ```htm
 <transition